eclipsesource/jsonforms/packages/vue/README.md

-# JSONForms - More Forms.
+# JSON Forms - More Forms.
 Less Code

 ### Complex Forms in the blink of an eye

-JSONForms eliminates the tedious task of writing fully-featured forms by hand by leveraging the capabilities of JSON, JSON Schema and Javascript.
+JSON Forms eliminates the tedious task of writing fully-featured forms by hand by leveraging the capabilities of JSON, JSON Schema and Javascript.

-# Vue Package
+## Vue Package

-This is the JSONForms Vue package which provides the necessary bindings for Vue.
-It uses [JSONForms Core](https://www.npmjs.com/package/@jsonforms/core).
+This is the JSON Forms Vue package which provides the necessary bindings for Vue.
+It uses [JSON Forms Core](https://www.npmjs.com/package/@jsonforms/core).

-## Usage
+### Usage

 Use the `json-forms` component for each form you want to render.

 Mandatory props:

 * `data: any` - the data to show
 * `renderers: JsonFormsRendererRegistryEntry[]` - the Vue renderer set to use

 Optional props:

 * `schema: JsonSchema` - the data schema for the given data.
 Will be generated when not given.
 * `uischema: UISchemaElement` - the ui schema for the given data schema.
 Will be generated when not given.
 * `cells: JsonFormsCellRendererRegistryEntry[]` - the Vue cell renderer set to use
 * `config: any` - form-wide options.
 May contain default ui schema options.
 * `readonly: boolean` - whether all controls shall be readonly.
 * `uischemas: JsonFormsUiSchemaEntry[]` - registry for dynamic ui schema dispatching
 * `validationMode: 'ValidateAndShow' | 'ValidateAndHide' | 'NoValidation'` - the validation mode for the form
 * `ajv: AJV` - custom Ajv instance for the form
 * `refParserOptions: RefParserOptions` - configuration for ref resolving

 Events:

 * `change: {data: any; errors: AJVError[]}` - Whenever data and/or errors change this event is emitted.

 Example:

 ```html
 <json-forms
   v-bind:data="data"